Him188/kotlin-jvm-blocking-bridge/README.md

   - [ ] functions in interfaces without default impls
   - [ ] functions in interfaces with default impl
   - [ ] investigate how Kotlin tackle with `@JvmOverrides` and make consistence with it.

+## Try now

+You can try it now with Kotlin Compiler IR backend: